nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 which standard permission policies are implemented by the FA2 contract and can be used by off-chain and on-chain tools to discover the properties of the particular FA2 contract implementation.

-Although not part of the standard, this document also recommends a (*transfer hook*)[#transfer-hook] design pattern to implement FA2 that enables separation of the core token transfer logic and variable permission policies.

 This specification defines the set of [standard errors](#error-handling) and error mnemonics to be used when implementing FA2.
 However, some implementation MAY